DigiKlausur/exam_kernel/README.md

 A wrapper for the IPython kernel that sanitizes the input before execution.

+A more in depth explanation can be found in the [docs](digiklausur.github.io/exam_kernel).

 This kernel blocks all magic commands including ```!```.

 The libraries a user can use can be restricted by blocking or allowing certain imports.
 The module ```importlib``` is blocked by default.